regulad/AdvancementHunt/README.md

 final AdvancementHunt plugin = (AdvancementHunt) Bukkit.getServer().getPluginManager().getPlugin("AdvancementHunt");
 ```

-If you want to change the game state, see the `startGame()` or `endGame()` methods of `xyz.regulad.advancementhunt.AdvancementHunt`.
+If you want to change the game state, see the `startGame()` or `endGame()` methods of `xyz.regulad.AdvancementHunt.AdvancementHunt`.

-If you only want to listen to events, look at the events `xyz.regulad.advancementhunt.events.gamestate.PreGameStateChangeEvent` or `xyz.regulad.advancementhunt.events.gamestate.PostGameStateChangeEvent`.
+If you only want to listen to events, look at the events `xyz.regulad.AdvancementHunt.events.PreGameStateChangeEvent` or `xyz.regulad.AdvancementHunt.events.PostGameStateChangeEvent`.